togglebyte/anathema-guide/src/views.md

-# Views be viewing
+# Views

-A view is a type that implements `anathema::core::View`.
+A view is any type that implements the `anathema::core::View` trait.

-This trait has no required methods that has to be implemented.
+This trait has no required methods that has to be implemented, however note that without implementing the `fn state(&self) -> &dyn State` method, no internal state will be exposed to the template.

+See [State](./templates/state.md) for more information about state.

 ## Example